-What are the school's messages regarding the relative importance of general studies and Jewish studies, both explicitly and implicitly?
+What implicit and explicit messages regarding the relative importance of general studies and Jewish studies are expressed in the school?

-How present are Jewish symbols, texts, artworks, Hebrew etc., in the classrooms, the hallways or auditoriums?
+Are Jewish symbols, texts, art, Hebrew, etc. visible in the classrooms, hallways, or auditoriums?
 Does the school have a "Jewish atmosphere"?

-Are students works displayed on the school walls?
-If so, what types of works, of which age groups, and in which profession?
+Is students’ work displayed in the school?
+If so, what types of work?
+From which age groups?
+In which subjects?

 Teaching Hebrew at the School

-What is the purpose of teaching Hebrew at the school, and do you think it is achieved?
-What is the evidence of that?
+What is the purpose of teaching Hebrew at the school?
+Do you think this goal is achieved?
+What is the evidence for this?

-How present is the Hebrew language in school?
+How present is the Hebrew language at the school?

-Do students study classical texts in Hebrew during Jewish studies? (examples)
+Do students study classical texts in Hebrew during Jewish studies classes?
+(If so, give examples)

-How often do students need the Hebrew materials translated to them translation?
-What is the spectrum of the students' knowledge of Hebrew?
+How widespread is the use of texts that are translated from Hebrew to English)?
+What is the range of levels of the students' knowledge of Hebrew?

-5. Are there classes where students can have discussions in Hebrew? (examples)
+5. Are there classes where students hold discussions in Hebrew?
+(If so, give examples)

-6. Can the students have a conversation in Hebrew? (examples)
+6. Can the students have a conversation in Hebrew?
+(If so, give examples)

-Education through experience in school
+Experiential Education at the School

-1. What is the agenda for learning through experience / informal learning in the school (daily / weekly / monthly)?
-Does the school hold traditional or religious rituals (marking Sabbath, prayers, celebrating Hebrew holidays), discussion circles, playful activities, active recesses, etc.
+1. Is there a curriculum for experiential or informal learning in the school (daily / weekly / monthly)?
+Are there traditional cultural or religious rituals (Shabbat, events in the Jewish/Hebrew calendar, prayers), discussion circles, recreational activities, games, activities during breaks, etc.?

-2. What is the volume of learning through experience in the school?
-How is that expressed?
-(Scope, special frameworks in the school that are designated for experiential learning, etc.)
+2. What is the scope of experiential learning at the school?
+What occurs in practice?
+(Scope, designated frameworks in the school, etc.)